cayton10/CITPics/README.md

 Have successfully entered registration information for users and adding rows to the 'user' table in the DB....
 A satisfying feeling.
 Next is to create the ajax calls required to test input values against the DB for error handling.
 Once that's done, login and registration should be a breeze to finish.

+### Registration Form
+4.23.2020
+Used jQuery to test password values and display appropriate error handling